 That tiny, unpainted space becomes the edge of the object.
 It adds shape and depth without using any paint.

-I find this works especially well with white flowers.
+They find this works especially well with white flowers.
 The untouched paper is a highlight, making the petals look soft and glowing.

 Now, let’s move on to the final technique.
 This one involves using actual white paint.